 He has taught at Princeton, Stanford, MIT and was the Drummond Professor and a fellow of All Souls College, Oxford.
 He is now University Professor at Columbia University in New York, where he

-is also the founder and Co-President of the university's Initiative for Policy Dialogue, and a member and former chair of its Committee on Global Thought.
+is also the founder and Co-President of the university's Initiative for Policy Dialogue.
+He is also the Chief Economist of the Roosevelt Institute.
 In 2001, he was awarded

 the Nobel Prize in economics for his analyses of markets with asymmetric information, and he was a lead author of the 1995 Report of the Intergovernmental Panel on Climate Change,